What You Should Know About Hearing Amplifiers

 Key Specifications

-The Pocketalker Ultra Duo from Williams Sound is available on Amazon and the company’s website, although the website seems to have loading issues.
-The parent company, Williams AV, is known for making a variety of audio and video equipment, so the Pocketalker can be expected to be made at a high standard.
+The Pocketalker Ultra from Williams Sound can be purchased from Amazon or the company’s website in addition to other online retailers.
+The parent company, Williams AV, is known for making a variety of audio and video equipment, so the Pocketalker can be expected to conform to the highest standards.
 The Pocketalker is a different kind of hearing amplifier that may suit certain customers more than other models.

-· 12-foot extension cable for TV listening or extending the microphone.
+12-foot extension cable for extending the microphone for TV listening or other purposes.

 · Unique design for a hearing amplifier with no small, losable parts.